AlionGreen/aliongreen.github.io/posts/apc-injection.md

 2- Allocate space in the target process for your shellcode

-3- Write your shellcode in allocated space.
+3- Write your shellcode in the allocated space.

 4- Find target process threads